gravitational/teleport/rfd/0105-headless-authentication.md

 // HeadlessAuthenticationService provides methods to create, view, and update authentication requests. service HeadlessAuthenticationService {
-  // CreateHeadlessAuthentication is a request to store a headless authentication in the backend. rpc CreateHeadlessAuthentication(CreateHeadlessAuthenticationRequest) returns (HeadlessAuthentication);

   // GetHeadlessAuthentication is a request to retrieve a headless authentication from the backend. rpc GetHeadlessAuthentication(GetHeadlessAuthenticationRequest) returns (HeadlessAuthentication);

   // UpdateHeadlessAuthenticationState is a request to update a headless authentication's state. rpc UpdateHeadlessAuthenticationState(UpdateHeadlessAuthenticationStateRequest) returns (google.protobuf.Empty);
-}

-// Request for CreateHeadlessAuthentication. message CreateHeadlessAuthenticationRequest {
-  // HeadlessAuthentication is the headless authentication to be created.
-  HeadlessAuthentication headless_authentication = 1;
 }

 // Request for GetHeadlessAuthentication.